TeachingKidsProgramming/TeachingKidsProgramming.Java/tkp-lesson-plans/course01.md

 _CONGRATULATIONS!
 You just made your first program!_

 :large_blue_diamond: _Tip: You can use http://virtualproctor.tkpjava.org  from any computer to show student windows on screen when they close their window.
-We like to run the TKP Virtual Proctor from the instructor's computer and project the screen so that the kid's can 'see' what they are all coding (example shown below)._
+We like to run the TKP Virtual Proctor from the instructor's computer and project the screen so that the kid's can 'see' what they are all coding (example shown below)._ -- IMPORTANT: URL updated to `http://proctor.tkpjava.org`

 ![screen-shot-2015-07-13-at-82649-pm.png](images/screen-shot-2015-07-13-at-82649-pm.png)